mridulpaul2000/Project-Alpha/README.md

 ### 2 : Setup Serverless Cloud Function

-Log into the IBM Cloud and provision a [Cloud functions] (https://cloud.ibm.com/functions).
+Log into the IBM Cloud and provision a [Cloud functions](https://cloud.ibm.com/functions).

 1. In the browser, open a tab and go to Functions.
 1. From the namespace drop-down on the top right either select an existing namespace or use Create Namespace to create a new one.
 1. With a namespace selected, click on Actions in the left pane and then Create on the right.
 1. Under Create click on Action to open the Create Action form.
-1. Enter prepare-entry-for-save as name, click Create Package to create a new package with name guestbook and pick a Node.js as Runtime (Note: Pick the latest version).
+1. Enter prepare-entry-for-save as name, click Create Package to create a new package with name alpha-functions and pick a Node.js as Runtime (Note: Pick the latest version).
 Click Create to create the action.
 1. In the new dialog replace the existing code with the code snippet below:

 ```bash